ayroblu/personal-website-second/notes/enggen403notes.md

 * Methanex occupies around 18% of the market, most competition is from governments
 * If you have poor complience, you're likely to fail, if you have good compliance, its not certain that you will succeed

+### Role
+* On the Executive
+* Each is responsible for a function and a region
+* ONE Team approach

+### Context
+* Hazard regulation
+* Hazards
+    * Insider trading
+    * Whistleblower
+    * Corporate governance
+    * Share market transparency
+    * Anti-competition
+    * Workplace safety
+    * Employee relations
+    * Human rights
+    * Corrupt payments and prevention, etc
+* All require training, verification of training, regular re-training, measurement, reporting and processes to manage on a daily basis

+### Driver for new laws and regulations
+* When there is a gap between perceived reality and public acceptability
+* Varies with time
+* Public perception varies across countries but multinational corporations generally adopt the highest standards and often become the driver of change through business associations

+### Trade-offs for Society
+* New law if well crafted moves society forward but poor law tends to have unintended consequences:
+    * The original objectives not achieved
+    * Additional compliance leads to loss of country competitiveness
+    * A set of other undesirable outcomes occur

+### Our personal responsibility and behaviour
+* A country’s overall wealth is proportional to the overall level of integrity
+    * Institutional Integrity.
+Culture matters!
+    * Individual Integrity
+* In leading any company, institution or country its always about:
+    * the Mission first
+    * care of people second
+    * and lastly, your own interests
+* Methanex Code of Business Conduct
+    * Doing it right
+        * Responsible Care
+        * No alcohol and drugs
+        * ...

+### Takeaways
+* What problems do you solve today?
+What solutions do you create?
+* How do you think your problems today are framed?
+Defined?
+* As you gain work experience and responsibility, how do you think this changes?
+* Where do you get guidance from?
+* Remember that compliance is simply the MINIMUM standard of acceptable behaviour

 Lecture 12 - Business Failure